alexchilton1/7MU009---Music-Computing/README.md

 Two huge advantages that this project has over these sequencers is; firstly, the total cost of the purchased parts comes to twenty pounds and secondly, if has a synthesiser built in to the software so there is no need for an additional piece of hardware.
 Obviously, being a hybrid, this project is reprogrammable at any time, whereas, the other sequencers will always remain what they are in their current form.

+The first thing to note is, obviously, the fact that the hardware part is in fact nothing to do with producing music or audio in general for that matter.
+But it has been salvaged and repurposed to act as a step sequencer to controller a software synthesiser.
+This ties in a lot to what was mentioned at the beginning about The Trons.
+They are a group of robots created to make music from parts, which have nothing to do with music.
+However when put together they make music.
+According to Bryant,

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is no such thing as a simple machine.
+Rather, every machine is simultaneously a unit or individual entity in its &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;own right and a complex assemblage of other machines.
+In short machines are composed of other machines.
+(Bryant, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2014, p.
+75)

+If this is the case then machines can always be broken down into other machines.
+So the fact that the lighting console as a whole was broken is irrelevant, as inside it was full of smaller, working machines if applied in the correct way.